mehtamanas/testAngular/README.md

-# Angular-Master
+# Angular
-* All Angular code is to be checked into this repository.
+* All AngularJS code is to be checked into this repository.
 Do not check in any other code into this repo.
-* Only commit code files you are ready to publish.
-Do not commit files which are not ready to be published.
+* Commit files to your local repo throughout the day.
-* Do not commit files such as exe's, images etc. Your .gitignore will take care of this already.
-Do not modify the .gitignore.
+* If you are not a lead, submit a merge request when you are ready to share your code.
-* Everyone except admins should check into the branch with their own name. **DO NOT** check into any other branch.
+* If you are a lead, review and accept merge requests and push to the right release branch regularly.